On transfer maps in the algebraic $K$-theory of spaces: Comparison of transfer maps

 \subsection{Preliminaries on acyclic maps}

 A space $X$ is called \emph{acyclic} if $\widetilde{H}(X; \ZZ) = 0$.
 A map $f \colon X \to Y$ is called \emph{acyclic} if each of its homotopy fibers is an acyclic space.
-Equivalently, a map $f \colon X \to Y$ is acyclic if it induces isomorphisms $H_*(X; f^*A) \cong H_*(Y; A)$ for any local abelian coefficient system $A$ on $Y$.
+Equivalently, a map $f \colon X \to Y$ is acyclic if it induces isomorphisms $H_*(X; f^*A) \cong H_*(Y; A)$ for any local coefficient system of abelian groups $A$ on $Y$.
 It follows that acyclic maps are closed under homotopy pullbacks and homotopy pushouts.
-For $X$ path-connected, the acyclic maps $f \colon X \to Y$ are exactly the maps which are obtained by a plus construction $X \to X^+_P$ with respect to a perfect normal subgroup $P$ of $\pi_1(X, x)$.
+Assuming that $X$ is path-connected, the acyclic maps $f \colon X \to Y$ are exactly the maps which are given by a plus construction $X \to X^+_P$ with respect to a perfect normal subgroup $P$ of $\pi_1(X, x)$.
 We refer to \cite{HH, Ra} for further characterizations of acyclic maps and more details about their properties.

 We will need the following result about the relationship between acyclic maps and homotopy finiteness.
 We recall that a group $G$ is \emph{locally perfect} if every finitely generated subgroup of $G$ is contained in a finitely generated perfect subgroup of $G$.